IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/carousel.md

 Animated slide transitions provide the end-users a nice experience when interacting with the carousel.

-The carousel is configured to use the `slide` animation by default but it also supports `fade` as an alternative animation.
+The carousel is configured to use the `slide` animation by default, but it also supports `fade` as an alternative animation.

-Use the `AnimationsType` property to change the animation.
+Use the `AnimationType` property to change the animation.

 ```html
 <igc-carousel animation-type="fade">